rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

 * If you **really** need to match the whole messages, then you might consider using the [trie](../modules/trie.md) module as it is significantly faster
 * Avoid complex regexps, avoid backtracing, avoid negative groups `(?!)`, avoid capturing patterns (replace with `(?:)`), avoid potentially empty patterns, e.g. `/^.*$/`

 Following these rules allows you to create fast but efficient rules.
-To add regexp rules you should use the `config` global table that is defined in any Lua file used by rspamd:
+To add regexp rules you should use the `config` global table that is defined in any Lua file used by Rspamd:

 ~~~lua
 config['regexp'] = {} -- Remove all regexp rules (including internal ones)